 As was shown in the assessment above, most neighborhoods are composed of lower- and moderate- income households.
 In 2020, Fresno's citywide median household income was \$53,368.
 Neighborhoods north of Shaw Avenue, including portions of the Bullard and West community areas, have the highest median incomes.
 Otherwise, most census block groups in the city have higher rates of poverty with household incomes that fall below the statewide median.
-As displayed in Table 1E-3.19 above, the typical income range across many census tracts in the city is less than \$55,000 or in the range of \$55,001 to \$87,101.
-In fact, 47 percent of census tracts in the city have median incomes below \$55,000 and 33 percent have median incomes between \$55,000 and \$87,101, meaning that in total 81 percent of census tracts have median incomes below the statewide median.
+As displayed in Table 1E-3.22 above, the typical income range across many census tracts in the city is less than \$50,000 or in the range of \$50,001 to \$87,100.
+In fact, 47 percent of census tracts in the city have median incomes below \$50,000 and 33 percent have median incomes between \$50,000 and \$87,100, meaning that in total 81 percent of census tracts have median incomes below the statewide median.
 Less than 9 percent of census tracts in Fresno have median incomes above \$100,000.
-As shown in Table 1E-3.20 below, which displays the housing capacity for this Housing Element by 2019 median incomes, about half of the inventoried capacity for new housing (22,9523 units) is in neighborhoods with incomes less than \$55,000, which mirrors the percentage of census tracts in this income range.
-This distribution is largely due to the capacity for new housing in core activity centers where there is significant capacity for high-density infill housing, but existing household incomes are relatively low.
-This is followed by an additional 9,523 units in census tracts with incomes between \$55,001 and \$87,101 (21 percent) and 8,112 units in tracts with incomes between \$100,000-\$149,999 (18 percent).
+As shown in Table 1E-3.24 below, which displays the housing capacity for this Housing Element by 2019 median incomes, about half of the inventoried capacity for new housing (21,939, 22,060) units) is in neighborhoods with incomes less than \$50,000, which mirrors the percentage of census tracts in this income range.
+Figure 1E-3.46 shows this information.
+The distribution is largely due to the capacity for new housing in core activity centers where there is significant capacity for high-density infill housing, but existing household incomes are relatively low.
+This is followed by an additional 8,297 8,928 units in census tracts with incomes between \$5550,001 and \$87,100 (20-19 percent) and 6,984 6,985 units in tracts with incomes between \$100,000-\$149,999 (16 percent).
 Relative to the percentage of census tracts in the higher income range, the sites inventory distributes a larger share of units to higher income census tracts relative to the percentage of tracts in this income category.
 This is reflective of the large number of sites in new growth areas at the periphery of the city with higher median incomes.